Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 ## 5. Secure your input data

 Thank’s to our `Led_MsgHandler` callback function, our service is now able to react to any input message.
 However, we don’t want it to react to _any_ message, but only to IO state messages.
-To make sure we use the data appropriately, it is better to be sure of the message type using the command of the message.
+To make sure we use the data appropriately, it is better to use message type specifis to the data in the command field of the message.

-To do that, let’s add a filte on the message command:
+To do that, let’s add a filter on the message command:

 <Tabs>
 <TabItem value="Arduino" label="Arduino">